Amandine Henry

-Amandine Chantal Henry (born 28 September 1989) is a French professional footballer who plays as a defensive midfielder for Division 1 Féminine club Lyon and the France national team.
-Having played in all youth levels, Henry made her senior international debut in 2009.
-She has captained the national team since October 2017.
+Amandine Chantal Henry (born 28 September 1989) is a French professional footballer who plays as a defensive midfielder for Liga MX Femenil club Toluca.

+Henry made her senior international debut for France in 2009 and captained the national team from October 2017 to 2020.
+At the 2015 FIFA Women's World Cup in Canada, she won the Silver Ball and was named to the tournament's All-Star Squad.

+With Lyon, she has won 7 UEFA Women's Champions League finals, 13 league titles, and 8 French Cup championships.
+With the Portland Thorns, she won the 2016 NWSL Shield and 2017 league championship.

+In 2022, Henry was nominated for the FIFA Puskás Award.

 Career

 Henry began her career in 2004, at the age of 15, at Hénin-Beaumont.
 After one season, she attended the women's section of the Clairefontaine academy for two seasons.

+Olympique Lyonnais, 2007–2016

-In 2007, at the age of 18, she joined Lyon, the most successful women's team in France.
+In 2007, at the age of 18, Henry joined Lyon, the most successful women's team in France.
 During her first season with Lyon, she injured the cartilage in her knee, which kept her out of competition for a year and a half.
 It was a difficult time, and she considered giving up on football, but with the support of her family, she persevered and returned to Lyon.

 With Lyon, Henry was featured in the final match of the UEFA Women's Champions League in three consecutive seasons beginning in 2010.

-Henry was awarded the Silver Ball Award as the tournament's 2nd Best Player at the 2015 FIFA Women's World Cup.
-Henry was also named among the best players in Europe in 2015, becoming a finalist in the annual UEFA Best Women's Player in Europe Award, finishing 2nd behind Célia Šašić.

-She signed with the Portland Thorns in March 2016 and joined the team in June, where she played in 8 matches and started in 9 for the regular season-winning National Women's Soccer League team.

-After undergoing surgery following the NWSL season, she joined Paris Saint-Germain in January 2017, where she played in four Division 1 matches and one Coupe de France Féminine match before rejoining the Thorns in March.